Koredotcom/docs/docs/xo/channels/add-whatsapp-business-channel.md

 ```
 ### Error Response Codes

-The following table shows the possible error codes and messages for common errors in the Gupshup channel incoming requests:
+The table below outlines the various error status codes that may occur when receiving incoming requests through the Gupshup Whatsapp channel:

 | Scenario                              | Status Code | Message                 |
 |---------------------------------------|-------------|-------------------------|